 The Board believes that student behavior should reflect standards of good citizenship.
-Students are expected to conduct themselves within the bounds set by the Board and, as hereby authorized, the administrative regulations set forth by the Superintendent or his/her designee.
+Students are expected to conduct themselves within the bounds set by the Board and, as hereby authorized, the administrative regulations set forth by the Superintendent or their designee.

-The basic principles guiding student behavior are consideration for the rights and well-being of others, cooperation with all members of the school community (which includes staff, students, community members, Board and parents) and respect for oneself and others.
+The basic principles guiding student behavior are consideration for the rights and wellbeing of others, cooperation with all members of the school community (which includes staff, students, community members, Board and parents) and respect for oneself and others.

-Rules and guidelines established by District 203 are intended to encourage positive, constructive and responsible student behavior and an environment conducive to learning.
+The Board believes in the dignity and uniqueness of each individual.
+To maintain a learning and work environment that is safe and promotes excellence in education, District 203 encourages respect for all persons and has established rules and guidelines to encourage positive, constructive and responsible student behavior and an environment conducive to learning.
 All members of the school community are responsible and obligated to familiarize themselves with the rules and guidelines governing student conduct.